 The Peace Studies program seeks to build scholars, practitioners, and researchers and prepare them with a platform for making lasting social and kingdom impact in many of the situations today that need the gospel the most.

 This program is in cooperation with the Asia Graduate School of Theology-Philippines.
 It jointly offers two possible doctoral degree completions: the PhD (Doctor of Philosophy) or the DMin (Doctor of Ministry).
 Alternately, the program can be finished with a ThM degree.

 Accreditation of the program has been given from the ATA, and CHED recognition is in process.

 For more information, help in applying, other questions, please contact:

 Karl Dortzbach, PhD, Program Director

 Office of Admissions

-In-depth Scripture study, a battery of self-assessments, and open-hearted processing bring a mirror to the soul.
-Understanding how conflict springs from desires (James 4:1-3) and the biblical call to forgiveness and reconciliation (Mt 6:12,14; 2 Cor 5:19-20) further challenge the heart to deepen.
-Theology, in-depth research/analysis, and practical ministry skills all combine in this unique inter-disciplinary program.
+This block is an in-depth Scripture study, a battery of self-assessments, and open-hearted processing that brings a mirror to the soul.
+Understanding how conflict springs from desires (James 4:1-3) and the biblical call to forgiveness and reconciliation (Mt 6:12,14; 2 Cor 5:19-20) challenge the heart to deepen.
+Self-analysis, theology, understanding research/analysis, and practical ministry skills all combine in this unique interdisciplinary program.